Aliases for MXI1 Gene

 GeneCards Summary for MXI1 Gene

 MXI1 (MAX Interactor 1, Dimerization Protein) is a Protein Coding gene.
-Diseases associated with MXI1 include Prostate Cancer.
+Diseases associated with MXI1 include Prostate Cancer and Breast Adenoma.
 GO annotations related to this gene include protein dimerization activity and transcription corepressor activity.
 An important paralog of this gene is MXD1.

 UniProtKB/Swiss-Prot Summary for MXI1 Gene